 Castelletto Molina: in the hills of High Monferrato the church that “escaped” from the castle walls.

-The municipality of Castelletto Molina is located on the hills of High Monferrato, reaching the province of Alessandria with its southernmost borders.
+Castelletto Molina is located on the hills of High Monferrato.

-It is 40 km from Asti, the provincial capital.
+It is about 40 km from Asti, the provincial capital.

 Food and wine and typical products.

 The typical wines of the area are: Barbera d’Asti, Barbera del Monferrato, Moscato d’Asti, Brachetto d’Acqui, Dolcetto d’Asti, Cortese dell’Alto Monferrato and Chardonnay.

 To be seen.

 The main places of interest overlook the main square of the village.

 The Castle of Counts Veggi, inhabited by several co-owner families, the parish Church of Saint Bartolomeo Apostolo, in front of which the elegant municipal building stands out.

 Also, worth seeing is the Oratory of Annunziata (or Church of the Castle) and the Sanctuary of Madonna della Neve.